AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51907-restricted-admin-user-cannot-create-a-credit-memo-with-an-offline-refund.md

 <u>Expected results</u>:

-Credit memo is created, *$1* is refunded to the store credit.
+The credit memo is created, and *$1* is refunded to the store credit.

 <u>Actual results</u>: